Fruit for Thought

-Other fruit products: While not recommended as a primary source of fruit, on-the-go snacks like fruit leather, bake– or freeze-dried fruit chips and fruit bars do contain vitamins and minerals (like Vitamin C and potassium) that count towards kids’ daily nutritional requirements.
+Other fruit products: On-the-go snacks like fruit leather, bake– or freeze-dried fruit chips and fruit bars do contain vitamins and minerals (like Vitamin C and potassium) that count towards kids’ daily nutritional requirements.
 Look for all-organic options like CLIF Kid Zfruit and Zfruit + Veggie Ropes that are made with fruit puree, and without high-fructose corn syrup, artificial flavors, synthetic preservatives or hydrogenated oils.

-Fresh is best when it comes to eating fruit, but it’s good to know that there are plenty of healthy, delicious alternatives to keep around “just in case”.
+Fresh is best when it comes to eating fruit, but it’s good to know that there are plenty of delicious, convenient options to keep around “just in case”.

 U.S. Women’s Soccer Forward Christen Press on overcoming loss and finding balance